influential-warriors-and-leaders

 Chuugi: Loyalty as the Supreme Virtue

 Chuugi (loyalty) was the single most important value in the samurai code.
 A samurai's loyalty to his Daimyo was absolute and unconditional.
 This was not a contractual relationship that could be broken when it became inconvenient.
 It was a sacred bond, often sealed with a pledge of blood.

-This loyalty was the glue that held the feudal system together.
+Loyalty was the glue that held the feudal system together.
 It demanded that a samurai sacrifice his life, his family, and his personal ambitions without hesitation for the sake of his lord.

-The classic expression of this is the phrase: "Where the lord is, there is the retainer."
-Even if the lord was unjust or made terrible decisions, the honorable samurai was expected to offer counsel and, if that failed, to follow his lord into ruin.
-This absolute fidelity ensured that clans could function as cohesive fighting units, capable of incredible feats of coordinated action and sacrifice.
+The classic expression of this principle is the phrase: "Where the lord is, there is the retainer."
+Even if the lord was unjust or made terrible decisions, the honorable samurai was expected to offer counsel honestly and, if that failed, to follow his lord into ruin.
+This absolute fidelity ensured that clans could function as cohesive fighting units, capable of incredible feats of coordinated action and mutual sacrifice.
+The famous story of the Forty-Seven Ronin exemplifies this value: a band of masterless samurai who avenged their fallen lord, knowing that their act would require their own deaths.
+Their loyalty transcended personal survival, becoming a legend that still defines the samurai spirit.

 Meiyo: Honor as a Shared Asset